lrast/sundai_audio_endpoint/README.md

-# Deploy FastAPI on Render
+# Age prediction from audio

 Endpoint for age prediction from audio.
 POST an mp3 to '/get_predictions/' for age predictions.